-However we are cognisant of the fact that some members require additional life insurance cover.
-With this in mind we are delighted to launch our Member Death Benefit Insurance product.
+During the year we launched our Member Death Benefit Insurance product.
 Your family can receive €3,500 towards funeral expenses at a cost of €52 per annum.
-All new members are eligible to join the scheme once they join before their 71st Birthday.
-For a limited time only existing members over the age of 71 can join the scheme once they joined Progressive Credit Union before the age of 71.
-For your convenience we have enclosed an application form for you to complete and return to us in the Freepost envelope.
-Please ensure that you complete the application form and pay your €52 before 31 December 2018 to join.
-This scheme will auto-renew so please ensure that you have sufficient funds in your mDBI Account to cover this on renewal date.
+All members are eligible to join the scheme before their 71st Birthday.
+As this scheme auto-renews please ensure that you have sufficient funds in your mDBI Account to cover the premium due on 1 January 2020.